danielemalitesta/danielemalitesta.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I'm Daniele Malitesta, a postdoc researcher at CentraleSupélec (Université Paris-Saclay) working with Prof. Fragkiskos Malliaros.
+I'm Daniele Malitesta, a postdoc researcher at CentraleSupélec, Inria (Université Paris-Saclay) working with Prof. Fragkiskos Malliaros.

 Previously, I pursued my PhD in Electrical and Information Engineering at Politecnico di Bari under the supervision of Prof. Tommaso Di Noia.